top of page

 MAINE COON SIZE

 The Maine Coon was considered the largest breed of domestic cat until the introduction of the Savannah cat in the mid 1980s, and is still the largest non-hybrid breed.
-On average, males weigh from 13 to 18 lb, with females weighing from 8 to 12 lb.
+On average, males weigh from 17 to 22 lb, with females weighing from 8 to 12 lb.
 The height of adults can vary between 10 and 16 inches and they can reach a length of up to 38 inches, including the tail, which can reach a length of 14 inches and is long, tapering, and heavily furred, almost resembling a raccoon's tail.
 The body is solid and muscular, which is necessary for supporting their weight, and the chest is broad.
-Maine Coons possess a rectangular body shape and are slow to physically mature; their full size is normally not reached until they are three to five years old, while other cats take about one year.
+Maine Coons possess a rectangular body shape and are slow to physically mature; their full size is normally not reached until they are three, from three to four their muscle will fill in and four to five their Maine will fully fill in.
+While other cats take about one year to mature.

 In 2010, the Guinness World Records accepted a male purebred Maine Coon named "Stewie" as the "Longest Cat", measuring 48.5 in (123 cm) from the tip of his nose to the tip of his tail.